 Keep it simple

-Embellishments belong on wedding invitations and 70’s disco jackets, not in the classroom.
+Embellishments belong to wedding invitations and 70’s disco jackets, not in the classroom.
 Remember that your student is trying to learn the very basics of a language, so complicated sentences with unnecessary words and slang will only make their life harder.
 Take these two sentences, which say basically the same thing, as an example:

 “Wow, so, uh, you’re going to the market with your mom?
 That’s pretty sweet!”